top of page

 Censorship essay

 Left: In this PDF is an essay I wrote on censorship.
 This assignment referenced an article called "Hard News.
-Angry Adminstration.
+Angry Administration.
 Teenage Journalists Know What It's Like."
 This essay shows both my strong opinions and strong understanding of press law literacy.
 Censorship is a big deal for student journalists restricted by administrators.
 I met several people at CSPA in the summer of 2023 who have administrators who have to read through every issue before publishing for approval.
-It is terrible some student journalists are so restricted, my voice is everything and no censorship can stop that.
+It is terrible that some student journalists are so restricted; my voice is everything and no censorship can stop that.

 Ethics literacy